 Executive Office for Immigration Review - All non-detained hearings, including merits hearings, are postponed through April 10.
 Detained cases will be heard as scheduled.
 Immigration courts in a number of locations, including Memphis, Louisville and Atlanta, are closed through April 10.
 Follow news from the office on Twitter or Facebook or website for updates.

-Internal Revenue Service - On March 18, the IRS deferred individual taxes due for 2019 from April 15 to July 15.
-On March 20, the IRS changed the filing deadline for individual taxes from April 15 to July 15.
+Internal Revenue Service - On March 18, 2020, the IRS deferred individual taxes due for 2019 from April 15 to July 15,2020.
+On March 20, 2020, the IRS changed the filing deadline for individual taxes from April 15 to July 15, 2020.
 Those who are owed a refund can file earlier if they wish.
 CNBC has the story.
-On April 9, the IRS extended the deadline for more than 300 types of tax filings, payments and other requirements to July 15.
+On April 9, 2020, the IRS extended the deadline for more than 300 types of tax filings, payments and other requirements to July 15, 2020.
 The list includes certain businesses, tax-exempt organizations, fiscal-year businesses, estates and trusts and gift taxes, Politico reports.
+In August 2020, the IRS published frequently asked questions regarding leave-sharing plans related to the COVID-19 pandemic.

 Pandemic Response Accountability Committee - The federal committee coordinating oversight of the coronavirus relief effort has unveiled a website that catalogues its ongoing review of the federal response and provides an option to submit allegations of waste, fraud, abuse or retaliation against whistleblowers; feedback about the government's response; and a clearinghouse for all U.S. attorney statements and filings related to the pandemic.